JennEYoon/datasciY/scipy2020/dask-tutorial.md

 Chunk size has optimal range, not too large (just running Numpy) or too small (too much function call overhead).

 For reference, here are the Dask array best practices docs https://docs.dask.org/en/latest/array-best-practices.html

+### sort does not work well in parallel.

+### Development is done by volunteers who work on different companies.
+Only develop what the companies are interested in.
+Can't depend on development.

+Dask Arry is like numpy

+Dask DataFrame is like pandas